JOSEPHANTONYC/mobdev_ca3/README.md

 for my project I used the app that we made in class and the materials in moodle to figure out how to do it.

 I used this API link https://breakingbadapi.com to run my project.

+I used this link to find the icons for my project https://ionic.io/ionicons